-Adrian Piper’s The Probable Trust Registry (The Rules Of the Game #1–3) (2013–17), the sole work occupying the central hall of Hamburger Bahnhof, centres on a simple-seeming experiment.
-Viewers are invited to sign contracts committing themselves to statements of reliability, honesty and dignity.
+Adrian Piper’s The Probable Trust Registry (The Rules of the Game #1–3) (2013–17), the sole work occupying the central hall of Hamburger Bahnhof, centres on a simple-seeming experiment.
+Visitors are invited to sign contracts committing themselves to statements of reliability, honesty and dignity.
 After signing one, they receive a paper printout confirming their admission to the Probable Trust Registry: a database of signatories that will be held securely by the museum for a century.
 After the exhibition closes in September, a copy of this list will be released exclusively to the participants.

 We are continuously exercising contracts, without always meaning to.
 Promises (another word for contracts) bind us to one another, and persist in all of our institutions (‘selfhood’ and ‘art’ are two such institutions tacitly activated in Piper’s piece).
 Contracts are future-oriented: because any promise implies a future, it must be guarded against corrosion or amnesia.
-Yet contracts – like words, money, and other ledgers of value – only work when we all agree they will: my trust in your trust that those deeds are reliable and shared.
+Yet contracts – like words, money and other ledgers of value – only work when we all agree they will: my trust in your trust that those deeds are reliable and shared.
 Who is this ‘we’?
 Foundational to the social contract is that it can include everyone.
-Piper’s is a careful inclusiveness that seems daring and needed now.
+Piper’s is a careful inclusiveness that seems daring and much needed now.

-For its philosophical limpidity, a teasing pleasure arises in the behavioural and cognitive contradictions that Piper’s work elicits.
-The first of her contracts invites an assessment of pricelessness (‘I will always be too expensive to buy’), while The Rules of the Game #2 is a declaration of honesty in word (‘I will always mean what I say’) – an impossible commitment, since true ‘honesty’ would meansallowing for one’s potential failings.
+For all the work’s philosophical limpidity, a teasing pleasure arises in the behavioural and cognitive contradictions that Piper’s work elicits.
+The first of her contracts invites an assessment of pricelessness (‘I will always be too expensive to buy’) while The Rules of the Game #2 is a declaration of honesty in word (‘I will always mean what I say’) – an impossible commitment, since true ‘honesty’ would meansallowing for one’s potential failings.
 If you don’t sign, do you then miss out of the transactional self-consistency of the third contract, ‘I will always do what I say I am going to do’?

-The Probable Trust Registry … debuted at Elizabeth Dee Gallery in New York in 2013; in 2015, it saw Piper awarded the Golden Lion at the Venice Biennale.
+The Probable Trust Registry debuted at Elizabeth Dee Gallery in New York in 2013; in 2015, it saw Piper awarded the Golden Lion at the Venice Biennale.
 To what extent has its meaning changed in that short period?
 Can history redeem philosophy?
 Over the last three decades, Piper’s main theoretical project has been Rationality and the Structure of the Self (2008).
 The work, a two-volume book of Kantian meta-ethical theory, attempts to combat the utilitarian conception of human selfhood (‘egocentric rationality’), which sees nothing beyond the maximization of individual gain.
-Steeped as much in game theory and the constitutional German Basic Code as it is in Kant, it aims to compose and expose the complex social contracts we establish simply by virtue of being human.
+Steeped as much in game theory and the constitutional German Basic Law as it is in Kant, it aims to compose and expose the complex social contracts we establish simply by virtue of being human.